westerveltco/django-email-relay/README.md

 ### Relay Service

-Configuration of the relay service differs depending on whether you are using the provided Docker image or the management command within a Django project.

 At a minimum, you should configure how the relay service will connect to your SMTP server, which depending on your SMTP server can include any or all the following Django settings:

 - `EMAIL_HOST`